 What pressing need(s) of your target audience does your product meet?

-Most especially now, that the Nigerian economy is technically in technical recession.
-Hen?
-You want Nigerians to spend Naira that is so scarce on what does not really EPP them?
+Most especially now, that the Nigerian economy is technically in technical recession and you want Nigerians to spend Naira that is so scarce on what does not really add value to them?

 STEP 3: Identify Your Value Proposition